Dale Earnhardt Jr. and Martin Truex Jr. Didn’t Hide Their Feelings on How the Crop of Young Drivers Has Dramatically Affected NASCAR

 JR Motorsports isn’t the only shop churning out top young talent.
 Christopher Bell, who races for Joe Gibbs Racing, is joined by Chase Briscoe, who raced for the Stewart-Haas Racing Xfinity team full-time in 2019 and 2020.
 Briscoe posted eye-popping results last season with nine victories on the Xfinity Series.
 This year he was promoted to a full-time seat, replacing Clint Bowyer, who moved up to the Fox broadcast booth.

 Dale Earnhardt Jr. excited about future of NASCAR with younger drivers

 “And we’re seeing some of the younger guys starting to have that success.
 I remember when I started in broadcasting, we had this young guys vs. the old guys thing.
-It got kind of testy,” Earnhardt said on his Dale Jr. Download podcast.
+It got kind of testy,” Earnhardt said on his Dale Jr. Download podcast in 2021.
 “If you remember, Harvick and a bunch of the older guys were like they’re not winning any races.
 All the old guys are still winning these races, and the young guys had yet to really stake their claim going to victory lane, winning races to warrant that kind of attention.

 “Now they are.
 You’ve got Chase Elliott winning the championship.
 William Byron winning this past weekend.
 Some of the younger guys are starting to win races.
 We may be seeing a bit of a shift in the sport, in who do you expect to be successful.
 It might not be the same names that we’ve been accustomed to over the last several years.
 There’s tons of parity.
 I’m blown away.
 And I’m all for it.
 I hope it continues.”